khalil-poole/osticket-prereqs/README.md

 ~~From the “osTicket-Installation-Files” folder, install VC_redist.x86.exe.~~

+Time to install MySQL, which is basically a database that will store information to the server.

 From the “osTicket-Installation-Files” folder, install MySQL 5.5.62 (mysql-5.5.62-win32.msi) Typical Setup ->
 Launch Configuration Wizard (after install) ->